StorjOld/heartbeat/README.md

 #### Installation

 To build the SwPriv python extension module which is a privately verifiable Homomorphic Linear Authentication scheme, use setup.py.
+You must have Crypto++ installed.

 ```
 python setup.py build
 python setup.py install
 ```

 Your C++ compiler must support C++11.